broesamle/clip8_materials/visual-thought-experiments.md

 The computational theory of the mind is implicitly underlying most cognitive approaches.
 The human mind thinks *about* the world.
 It is conceptualised as a separate entity outside the world:
 A long way between thought and experience, data and display, interface and user, mind and world.

 The mind works like a computer.

+*****

-**What a contrast to the dense, fluent, and tangible experience of watching somebody engaged in conceptual sketching!**
+What a contrast to the dense, fluent, and tangible experience of watching somebody who is engaged in conceptual sketching!

-** What a lack of material qualities! **
+What a lack of material qualities!

+*****

-** Human cogntion in the design activity requires two kinds of understanding: theoretical and tangible **
+Human cogntion in the design activity requires two kinds of understanding: theoretical and tangible.

+*****

+What if there was no about-ness?

-Would it be possible, not to formulate theories _about_ the visual/graphical nature of the design practice, but, more fundamental, ** to formulate the theories themselves in a graphical way? **
+Would it be possible, not to formulate theories _about_ the visual/graphical nature of the design practice, but -- more fundamental -- to formulate the theories themselves _in_ a graphical way?

-** Would it be possible to incorporate the perfectly opposed requirements into an existing (physical) thing/system and then work with the resulting paradox? **
+Would it be possible to incorporate the perfectly opposed requirements into an existing (physical) thing/system and then work with the resulting paradox?

-** What if there was no about-ness? **
+*****

 Both examples:
     + are centred around some visual notation system,